 The first thing you or any of your staff should say to an unhappy customer is: “I’m sorry you are unhappy.”

-If one of your barn or farm staff has a customer call (or approach them in person) who doesn't stop at just complaining and becomes more angry, your instructors for the staff should be to tell the unhappy person that they need to speak with the owner or manager (or whomever is paid enough to take the abuse and has the experience to take it seriously, but not to take it personally).
+If one of your barn or farm staff has a customer call (or approach them in person) who doesn’t stop at just complaining and becomes more and more angry, your instructions to your staff should be to tell the unhappy person that they need to speak with the owner or manager (or whomever is paid enough to take the abuse and has the experience to take it seriously, but not to take it personally).
 Do not allow your staff to argue with your customers.

-In my experience, most times the person just wanted someone to listen, and apologize.
-They might need to tell you the problem several times in several ways, and your response is always the same: “I’m sorry that happened.”
+In my experience, most times the person just wanted someone to listen, recognize there is/was a problem, and apologize and make it right.
+Keep in mind the person might need to tell you the problem several times in several ways, and your response is always the same: “I’m sorry that happened.”
 “I’m sorry you experienced that.”
-“I’m sorry you felt Mary was rude when she was cleaning your horse's stall.”
+“I’m sorry you felt Mary was rude when she was cleaning your horse’s stall.”

 Notice in each one of these examples you are apologizing for what that person felt, not an actual action.
 While that might seem like a cop-out, your attorney will appreciate it if a complaint ever does go to the next level.

-Sometimes the solution is something like: “I appreciate that you took the time to let me know (what happened, how you feel, etc.) and that you took the time to let me know.
+Sometimes the solution is something like: “I appreciate that you took the time to let me know (what happened, how you feel, etc.).
 That will help me make sure this problem doesn’t happen to you, or any of our other boarders, in the future.”

 Sometimes you can even ask: “Do you have a suggestion of how you would like to see this kind of problem handled in the future?”

 Sometimes making them “think from your seat” will actually calm them down.
 Suddenly, they are part of the solution team, and that often makes people feel better.